 It was a truly remarkable performance.

 However, of the 31 routes that Lamb ran in the game, only two of them required him to separate from a defender with route running.
-Two!
+Just two!
 He spent the rest of his snaps either blocking, gliding through zone coverage, or running "gadget" type routes like screens, swings from the backfield, or two-step hitches against off coverage.

 Of course, there are still things to glean from Lamb's tape.
 The soft defense just makes paying attention to context extra important.
 Accordingly, this article contains three sections—one for Lamb's play after the catch, one for his play against zone, and another for his play against man.

 After the Catch

 CeeDee Lamb is special with the ball in his hands.
 There's a baseline level of strength and agility that's necessary to be good at eluding tackles, and Lamb certainly has it.
 But to be truly excellent you also need feel—an innate sense for how to move through the flow of a defense.
 You can tell Lamb has that feel from the way he moves in the split second after he makes a catch, as he's transitioning from a receiver to a runner.

 The acceleration, spins, and balance are all impressive, but none of that happens without those perfect first moves he makes after the catch.

 Sometimes his initial move is even to head backwards to give himself more space to work with.

 As you can see, it doesn't always work (squaring defenders up instead of plunging forward for immediate yardage is always risky), but even in the above play you can see serious athleticism.
 However, sometimes going backward can help him create his trademark splash plays.

 His risky approach is worthwhile because once he has a bit of room to maneuver his elite combination of agility, strength, and speed makes anything is possible.